LTD Benefits and Damages: Defining “Reasonable”: 4.5 million dollar punitive damages award

 While punitive damages are still fairly rare awards like this will force insurance companies to take claims seriously and show that the larger the company is, and the more legal firepower they have, the higher the expectations judges have for their behaviour.

-If you have been denied LTD coverage and require a lawyer to fight for you claim make sure to contact Monkhouse Law today.
+If you have been denied LTD coverage and require a lawyer to fight for your claim, contact Monkhouse Law today for a free consultation.